pomdtr/smallweb.run/cloud/README.md

 ## Authentication

 First, you'll need to run `ssh login@smallweb.live`.
-You'll then go through the [github device auth flow](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#device-flow), and your ssh key will be linked to your github account.
+You'll then go through the [github device auth flow](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#device-flow), and your ssh key will be linked to your github account id.

-If you're public key is listed in `https://github.com/<gh-user>.keys`, you will be able to skip the login steps.

 From now, you be able to run `vim scp://<gh-user>@smallweb.live/authorized_keys` to manage your ssh keys.